Understanding Your Pension

-A: For every month you work in an 1199SEIU bargaining unit position for an employer that contributes to the Pension Fund (a “contributing employer”), you earn one month of credit toward your pension.
-This is called “Credited Future Service.”
+A: When you work in an 1199SEIU bargaining unit position for an employer that contributes to the Pension Fund (a “contributing employer”), you are working toward a pension.

-*Credited Past Service is not provided after July 31, 2009, except under limited circumstances.
+**Credited Past Service is not provided if you were first hired in a bargaining unit position after July 31, 2009, except under limited circumstances.

 Q: When do I have a right to a pension?

 A: Generally, after you have vested (see above), you have the right to a pension whenever you choose to retire after age 55.

 Q: If I change jobs to another contributing employer, what happens to my pension?